abhist20/Neural-network-for-image-classifcation./README.md

 The following is a project based on tensorflow library to create a neural network that classifies image in different categories.

-edit the nn1.py as per requirement.
+edit the nn1.py as per requirement.(if dataset is in ubyte format.)

+else use